-On this page you will find all the necessary information concerning the management of food self-sufficiency, food equipment, as well as advice and tips from former runners.
+On this page you will find all the information on how to manage food self-sufficiency, cooking equipment, and tips and tricks from former participants.

-You must be able to present all these meals to the organization during the technical checks or during any unannounced inspection during the race.
+You must be able to present all your meals to the organization during the technical controls before the start.

-- A cooking pot / small saucepan: to heat your water and food
+- A cooking pot to heat your water and food

-- Fire pellets: the fuel to heat your meals
+- Fire starter cubes to heat your water

 - Cutlery (fork, spoon...)